quadrophobiac/space-nemotoads/README.md

 ### Additional Install Instructions

 this repo has made changes to the johnny-five code lib/stepper.js
+better resolution may be required - see here https://docs.npmjs.com/cli/link

 ### Arduino Johnny Five Set Up
 `Upload File > Examples > Firmata > Standard Firmata to the Arduino Board for motor`